 - Labelling must contain the name and address of the new responsible person as well as the country of origin of the cosmetics product.

-For further information on the impacts of the UK’s withdrawal on the obligations of the EU’s cosmetic regulation, click this link.
+For further information on the impacts of the UK’s withdrawal on the obligations of the EU’s cosmetic regulation, click this link (pdf).

-In some product areas (e.g. personal protective equipment and gas equipment), the EU legislation requires that a competent third party, i.e. a Notified Body, participates in the compliance assessment procedure.
-Notified Bodies in Great Britain will lose their status as Notified Bodies within the EU as of the withdrawal date.
-They will be removed from the information system containing a list of Notified Bodies (NANDO database), which is maintained by the Commission.
+In some product areas (e.g. personal protective equipment, construction products, lifts, measuring instruments and gas equipment), the EU legislation requires that a competent third party, i.e. a Notified Body, participates in the compliance assessment procedure.
+Notified Bodies in Great Britain lost their status as Notified Bodies within the EU as of the withdrawal date.
+They were removed from the information system containing a list of Notified Bodies (NANDO database), which is maintained by the Commission.

-If the company imports a product in the EU markets after the exit date whose compliance assessment procedure requires or allows for third-party involvement, the product must have a certificate from a body that is the EU’s Notified Body at the time of import.
+If the company imports a product in the EU markets after 1 January 2021 whose compliance assessment procedure requires or allows for third-party involvement, the product must have a certificate from a body that is the EU’s Notified Body at the time of import.
 Brexit will not affect products that have been imported in the markets before the exit date.

 Plant protection products